 The sofa size has increased from 80" - 88".

-Below is a third combination.
+The sectional shown below is a third combination.
 The arms and cushions are exactly the same as in the first photo above.

 The only things that have changed are the lengths of the backs and bases and the leg style.

-The sectional wedge corner piece shown uses an additional 3 component parts that were not used for the sofas.
+The wedge corner piece shown uses an additional 3 component parts that were not used for the sofas.

 The modular design allows any individual part to be replaced by the customer in a few minutes in their own home.

 Cushions are made with extra wide zippers.
 The inside of the covers are lined with fabric.
 We also use a fabric covering over our cushion cores.

-Customers can easily replace cushion covers or cores if they ever become damaged or worn out.
+But they allow our customers to easily replace cushion covers or cores if they ever become damaged or worn out.

 If a fabric becomes worn or damaged and is no longer available, this furniture can be completely recovered with a different fabric.